KatherineMichel/portfolio/doc/los-angeles-2023.md

 Having exited stage left just like the Academy Award winners do, we are walking in their footsteps down the "Winner's Walk."

 ![](los-angeles-2023-images/dolby-theater-winners-walk-2.jpg)
-This red carpet leads the winners to their interview.
+This red carpet leads the winners to their press interview.

 ### Santa Monica Beach at Sunset and Pier Burger